 Rent control is a failed idea; research agrees.
 For one, it disincentivizes investing in the maintenance of existing housing units.
 It also discourages the production of new housing rentals.
 Consequently, in the long rent control hurts low-income individuals by restricting the housing supply.
 In short, rent control does more harm than good.
 Why the Minneapolis city council wants to bring this disastrous policy back is beyond logic.
 Besides, much research shows that increasing the housing supply is a more effective way of reducing housing costs.

 In competitive markets, prices are determined by the interaction of demand and supply.
 When supply is higher compared to demand, prices will go down as sellers compete for buyers.
 In the same way, when demand is higher than supply, prices will go up as buyers compete to buy.

 This is, however, a phenomenon that gets ignored when it comes to housing.
-But regardless we have been proved now and every time again about how the demand and supply movement holds up even in the housing market.
+But regardless, the demand and supply theory holds up even in the housing market.
 During the pandemic, we have seen house prices skyrocket as demand for housing exceeded supply.
 But even more specifically, cities around the country, including Minneapolis, have experienced falling rental prices as vacancies have gone up.

 The issue of addressing housing by focusing on increasing supply is one that was made by Neel Kashkari before the coronavirus pandemic.
 This is a point that a lot of research proves, as illustrated by John Phelan.
 Even increasing high-priced building helps bid down prices on existing housing.